-Their body is torpedo shaped and is in a brown to light olive and has a grey or yellow ventral surface.
+Their body is torpedo-shaped and is in a brown to light olive and has a grey or yellow ventral surface.
 Their scales are not similar to other fish.
-In fact, they are ganoids scales which are diamond shaped and bone-like, covered by enamel-like substance with serrated edges.
+In fact, they are ganoids scales that are diamond-shaped and bone-like, covered by an enamel-like substance with serrated edges.

 These scales provide excellent protection against predators and are almost impenetrable.
 The upper jaw of the Alligator Gar as a dual row of sharp and large teeth, unlike the other gar species.
 It uses its sharp teeth to impale and to hold its prey.

 The Alligator Gars live in the coastal estuaries of Alabama as well as in the major streams and rivers.
 They are also found in the Conecuh River site which is characterized by a moderate level of current, and there is predominantly gravel and sand substrates.
 The process of spawning for the Alligator Gar occurs around spring.

 They have gills, but unlike other types of fish, they have a vascular swim bladder lung which supplements their gill respiration.
 The bladder provides it with buoyancy, but it also enables it to breathe in air through which they can inhabit bodies of water where most types of fish would end up dying of suffocation.

 Through a small pneumatic duct, their swim bladder is connected to their foregut through which they can breathe or gulp air when they are on the surface, which is seen often on the lakes during summertime in the Southern United States.